 Second, bugs might be drawn to the smell of the litter or the food that your cat eats.

-And finally, some bugs might just be looking for a dark, sheltered place to hide.
+And finally, some bugs such as roaches might just be looking for a dark, sheltered place to hide.

 Second, bugs can sometimes get into the house on your cat’s fur.
 And third, bugs can lay their eggs in the litter box, which can then hatch and cause an infestation.